Apocryphal Hebrew Angel Names

 In this article, "apocryphal" refers broadly to angel-name sources outside the main Hebrew Bible, especially texts such as 1 Enoch and 2 Esdras.
 Some communities treated these works as deeply important, while others did not receive them as scripture.

 That is why the label matters.
-The article does not dismiss these names.
+The guide does not dismiss these names.

-It tells the reader which source layer is doing the work before any spiritual or historical claim becomes too strong.
+It shows readers which source context is doing the work before any spiritual or historical claim becomes too strong.

 Source labels inside the Hebrew cluster